One Stop will be closed for a staff meeting on Friday, July 19, from 8:00 AM – 10:30 AM.

 2. Use your Legal Name.
 You must use your legal name (look to your Social Security Card) on the FAFSA rather than nicknames.

-3. Know your Parents Social Security Number and Birthday.
+3. Know your Parents Social Security Number, Email and Date of Birth.

 One of the most common mistakes on the FAFSA is when the Social Security numbers and dates of birth for the parents are not included.
 Leaving this information blank will cause the FAFSA to be rejected.
-If parents do not have a Social Security Number, use 000-00-0000.
+If parents do not have a Social Security Number, check the box labeled “I do not have an SSN” when creating an FSA ID and when asked throughout the FAFSA.

 4. The “you” in the FAFSA refers to the student